 Calling all Makers!
 Learn, Connect, and Create with the MakerLab

-The Blackstone Library is proud to announce that we now offer to the public the MakerLab, our new mobile maker space.
-This MakerLab was made possible with a generous gift from the Friends of the Blackstone Library.
-The mobile MakerLab includes a MakerBot Replicator 3D printer, video camera and editing equipment, small laptop lab, electronics kits, sewing machine, and more.
+The MakerLab is the Library’s maker space.
+It was made possible with a generous gift from the Friends of the Blackstone Library.
+The MakerLab includes a MakerBot Replicator 3D printer, Lulzbot Taz 5 3D printer, video camera and editing equipment, electronics kits, sewing machines, and more.
 The library’s MakerLab provides you with free access to tools, technology, and materials that allow you to learn new skills, connect with other makers and ideas, and create something of your very own.

 What’s a Maker Space and Why is it at the Library?